Delete erred and canceled jobs

 If you have the block level deduplication enabled, the system reserves some space for the block store.
 Block-level deduplication has its own garbage collection process.
 To run this process:

-1. In the CFA Management Console, go to the Settings tab.
+In the appliance Management Console, go to the Settings tab.

 Recycle jobs automatically

 For long term management of space on the RAID, it is a good idea to set recycling schedules.
-This lets the CFA to automatically delete jobs once they reach their expiration dates.
+This lets the appliance to automatically delete jobs once they reach their expiration dates.

 Best practices for schedules and recycling depend on many things like the size of the backups and your company policies for data backup.
 It may be a good idea to start on a weekly schedule and see how the backups run from there.
 If you find that you are running out of space quickly you may need to move to a monthly schedule or another custom schedule that you create.
 (Unless you are backing up Microsoft Exchange Server, in which case you need to stay on a weekly schedule.)